rayray-06/Project_Hangman_Assignment/README.md

 ## Potential risks to the project’s success: (not including time management)
-1) Technical skill gaps: some users may not be familiar or have much experience with the software being used in this project which could lead to challenges while implementing certain features e.g multiplayer
+1) Technical skill gaps: some users may not be familiar or have much experience with the software being used in this project which could lead to challenges while implementing certain features e.g multiplayer.
-2)
+2) Multi player synchronisation issues: As the game is going to be running on different devices at the same time, there is a risk that the game states may become out of sync if the database doesn’t update correctly or quickly enough.
+3) Internet connection issues: Multiplayer mode relies on stable internet connection. if internet connection is slow or unstable for one user that could cause delays or incorrect game updates.
+4) User interface challenges: If the ui is not designed clearly it users may be hard for users to navigate the game smoothly.
+Since the target audience is 13–20 clarity and simplicity are important.
+5)
 ## Software development strategy
 ...